-JR: Well, the ends of the net, as I was mentioning before, it seems like a slack net catches better.
-So, the ends of the net are looser because you don't have that run of corks going past these two ends to the net.
+JR: Well, the ends of the net, because I was mentioning before, it seems like a slack net catches better.
+So, the ends of the net are looser because you don't have that run of corks going past it, there's going to be two ends to the net.
 So, at the end of the net, you sometimes really catch a decent amount of fish.
-That's one of the few things that I have noticed that the ends of the nets always catch better.
+That's one of the few things that I have noticed, that the ends of the nets always catch better.
 So, you might pull a net up and you go, "Wow, I got a good day here."
-Let's say, in that of ten-feet, you might have five nice size fish and you go, "Today's a big day."
-Then you go along the hill, a little bit more you go, it's just because the end of the net, and then you'd have like normal spacing.
+Let's say, in (a matter?) of ten-feet, you might have five nice size fish and you go, "Wow today's a big day."
+Then you go along (that area?) a little bit more and you go, "Oh, it's just because it's the end of the net."
+And then you'd have like normal spacing.
 But the ends of the net do catch better.